Jslepp/VaadinCRM-Tutorial/README.md

 # VaadinCRM-Tutorial

-This repository contains code for https://vaadin.com/docs/latest/tutorial/overview tutorial.
+This repository contains code I made by following https://vaadin.com/docs/latest/tutorial/overview tutorial.

 This version doesnt contain the testing and deployment parts of the tutorial.